yangymargaret/REUNION/README.md

     $data_file_type was specified using the 'data_file_type' parameter. 'extension' represents the file format.

-    For the count matrices of the metacells, Unify supports the following file formats: (1) anndata, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.
+    For the count matrices of the metacells, Unify supports the following file formats: (1) AnnData, extension=ad or h5ad; (2) the original or compressed tab-delimited tsv, txt files or csv files, extension=tsv, txt, csv, or tsv.gz, txt.gz, csv.gz.

     For the data of single cells, Unify supports the anndata format.